deeplearning4j/deeplearning4j/spark.md

 # Deeplearning4j on Spark

 Given that deep learning is computationally intensive, if you are working with large datasets, you should think about how to train deep neural networks in parallel.

-You can run Deeplearning4j multi-threaded on your local machine using Spark standalone; i.e. you don't need a cluster or the cloud.
+With Spark standalone, Deeplearning4j can run multi-threaded on your local machine; i.e. you don't need a cluster or the cloud.

 ## Install Spark